Regenerative Tissue Reconstruction

 In medicine, regenerative tissue is the use of donated tissue from humans or other mammals, or tissue-like materials created in a lab, to help the body recover from disease or major trauma.
 Rather than simply replacing tissue from your body with new material, regenerative tissues encourage healing and the development of new tissue.
 This relatively new technology is used in caring for burns, wounds and surgeries.

 One form of regenerative tissue, called acellular dermal matrix or ADM, has become popular in breast reconstruction surgeries that use an implant.
 The ADM tissue helps keep the implant in the right position, and can adopt your own skin cells.
 By taking on your cells, ADM is more likely to be accepted by your body as natural body tissue.
+ADM is not currently approved by the FDA for use in breast reconstruction, but surgeons make it available off-label.

 Regenerative medicine – the umbrella under which regenerative tissue falls – takes many forms.
 Broadly, it includes any therapy that creates living tissue to repair damage caused by a disease, injury, or other condition.
 Researchers are currently exploring whether regenerative medicine can help create small arteries, skin grafts, cartilage and other human tissues that are often damaged.
 ADMs, the type of regenerative tissue used in breast reconstruction, are already in use for abdominal wall surgeries and to treat severe burns.